 So how did we invent the World’s First Miniature Spectrometer? -We were blessed with an overwhelming need to have one, and we had a very clear understanding of what it needed to do because we were the customer, and we were not hampered by conventional wisdom about spectrometer designs.

 Learn to plan your business

 During our project the U.S. Department of Energy invited us to join a business planning course.
 We said yes just because we thought it would help us win another grant when our first one ended.
-In fact the course really changed our thinking.
+In fact the course really changed our way of thinking.
 We became convinced it would be much better to launch a commercial product than it would be to continue to write grant proposals.

 Planning a business and writing a business plan are two entirely different things.
-In our course we were assigned homework exercises, we were reviewed and mentored and over the course of a full year, and we developed a long term plan and strategy for Ocean Optics.
-We used that plan for the next 15 years, as a guide for our day to day decisions, and as a roadmap for developing new products.
+In our course we were assigned homework exercises, we were reviewed and mentored over the course of a full year, and we developed a long term plan and strategy for Ocean Optics.
+We used that plan for the next 15 years, as a guide for our day to day decisions, and as a road map for developing new products.

 What we came to realize is that our miniature spectrometer was a disruptive, enabling technology that could be used in several different applications.
 Over the next 15 years, when we were exposed to real customers, we came to realize that in fact it could be used in thousands of applications, in industries and settings we had never heard of or dreamed of.

 The famous management consultant, Peter Drucker, said that marketing and innovation are the only profit producing activities of a company.
 All other things that a company does are costs.

 Big companies have marketing departments and engineering departments, and once in a great while they get together to talk.
 Or they hire consultants to come in and make them talk to each other, or they simply blame each other for the lack of innovation in the company.

 At Ocean Optics there was only one department.
 Our mantra was “Marketing is Everything” and engineering was simply part of the marketing process.
 So how does the Ocean Optics business model work?